Jim-Holmstroem/jim-holmstroem.github.io/_posts/2014-10-03-python-type-definition-proposal.markdown

 ---

 A proposal for Python type definition inspired by Haskells algebraic data types.
-To use the representative power of algebra to define types in Python.
+By using the representative power of algebra to define types in Python one attains a low clutter view of the composed types for variables/arguments and return types.

 It's not claiming to be able to represent any composed type (yet), but that is not the main goal of it.

 Usage
 -----
 Inline to aid the coming-back-next-month scenario

 ~~~ python